franzenzenhofer/robotstxt/README.md

 robots.txt parser for node.js
 ===

-robotstxt is written in coffee script
+  - robotstxt is written in coffee script
+  - robotstxt is currently alpha
+  - robotstxt offers a way to obey the allow/disallow urles listed in the robots.txt

 Install: